 - Launch Windows PowerShell.

 (dir (Get-Command dotnet).Path.Replace('dotnet.exe', 'shared\Microsoft.NETCore.App')).Name

 (dir (Get-Command dotnet).Path.Replace('dotnet.exe', 'sdk')).Name

 In the following example, you can see that .NET Core 2.1.2 Runtime is installed, but the SDK is not installed with the following error message:

 dir : Cannot find path 'C:\Program Files\dotnet\sdk' because it does not exist.
 At line:1 char:2 + (dir (Get-Command dotnet).Path.Replace('dotnet.exe', 'sdk')).Name + ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ + CategoryInfo : ObjectNotFound: (C:\Program Files\dotnet\sdk:String) [Get-ChildItem], ItemNotFoundExcept ion + FullyQualifiedErrorId : PathNotFound,Microsoft.PowerShell.Commands.GetChildItemCommand PS C:\Windows\system32>

 Otherwise, it will look more like the next screenshot:

 When you see more than one entries, that means you have several versions installed and actually that’s the advantage of using .NET Core, you can have different versions installed side-by-side.
 The latest version is the last version number at the bottom of the result.
-In this case, the version of the .NET Core Runtime is 2.1.7 while the version of the SDK is 2.1.503.

 If you need a way to check the installed version of .NET Framework instead, check the link here.